 list directives here

 If an IPython doctest decorator is found, it will take these steps when your documentation is built:

 1. Run the input lines in your IPython directive block against the current Python kernel (remember that the session persists across IPython directive blocks);

-2. Compare the output of this with the output text that you’ve put in the IPython directive block 9what comes
+2. Compare the output of this with the output text that you’ve put in the IPython directive block (what comes

-- If there is a difference, the directive will raise an error and your documentation build will fial.
+If there is a difference, the directive will raise an error and your documentation build will fail.